chaseruskin/legoHDL/ROADMAP.md

 - [ ] cross-over for vhdl to verilog and verilog to vhdl using '-vhdl' flag or '-verilog' flag on port command
 - [ ] support verilog header files, verilog packages

+- [ ] add ability to add summary text to .prfl and .mrkt files to then use "show" command to read the description about the given profile/market.

-- [ ] handle if adding a market, and then a block with the same name is found as one that already exists.
+- [!] #10 handle if adding a market, and then a block with the same name is found as one that already exists.
 Prompt user to say handle name collision before adding market.
-One step further (the real issue), also a block has conflicts if the block has entities/modules that are already defined in a user's workspace.
+One step further (the real issue), also a block has conflicts if the block has entities/modules that are already defined in a user's workspace. -> or allow user to specify if found multiple entity names when generating dependency tree -> yes.
+Maybe also specify market name on commands that require using a block title if ambigiuous (multiple exist).
+Identify if its the same block based on title and if they have the same git url.

 - [ ] If two blocks (same titles) exist in separate markets (A and B) and market A is added (good) and then market B is added (conflict), ask user what block to use.
 The other block will be effectively ignored in the workspace.
 User should have the ability to later change decision at any point.
-Identify if its the same block based on title and if they have the same git url.
-Problem arises when same title yet different git urls.
+Problem arises when same title yet different git urls. -> This is no longer being pursued. see #10.

 - [ ] cross check version tags with the hidden version.log (in case a legohdl tag was manually created by a user) -> delete the tag if not valid